Adriano Moraes (fighter)

-Adriano da Silva Moraes (born April 21, 1988) is a Brazilian mixed martial artist who competes in the Flyweight division of ONE Championship.
-He is a former three-time ONE FC Flyweight World Champion.
+Adriano da Silva Moraes (born April 21, 1988) is a Brazilian mixed martial artist who competes in the Flyweight division.
+A professional since 2011, he formerly competed in the flyweight division of ONE Championship, where he is the former, three-time, and inaugural ONE Flyweight MMA World Champion, along with being the interim ONE FC Flyweight World Champion in 2016, and Shooto Brasil, where he was the former flyweight champion.

 Background

 Moraes was born in Brasilia, Brazil and abandoned by his mother days after birth.
 He was taken to an orphanage where he lived for three years before being adopted.
 He was an active child who partook in judo and capoeira.
 Wanting to learn how to better defend himself, Moraes took up Brazilian jiu-jitsu.

 As a member of Constrictor Team, Moraes shined as a submission specialist.
 Moraes developed his skills and competed in jiu-jitsu tournaments before transitioning into MMA.
 He made his MMA debut in 2011.
 He would win the NAGA No-Gi Pro Division Championship in 2014 prior to earning his black belt.

 Mixed martial arts career

 On September 4, 2011, Moraes made his professional mixed martial arts debut at Precol Combat 5 against Ismael Bonfim.
 Moraes won by first-round submission (guillotine choke).
 He would reel off six more victories before joining the longtime promotion Shooto in 2013.